retrogradeorbit/bootleg/README.md

 Options can be used to alter the behaviour of the function.
 Options are a list of keywords and can be specified in any order after the source parameter.
 Options can be:

- * `:data` Interpret the `source` argument as markdown data, not a file to load
+ * `:data` Interpret the `source` argument as mustache data, not a file to load
- * `:hiccup` Return the rendered markdown as hiccup
+ * `:hiccup` Return the rendered mustache as hiccup
- * `:hiccup-seq` Return the rendered markdown as a hiccup sequence data structure
+ * `:hiccup-seq` Return the rendered mustache as a hiccup sequence data structure
- * `:hickory` Return the rendered markdown as hickory
+ * `:hickory` Return the rendered mustache as hickory
- * `:hickory-seq` Return the rendered markdown as a hickory sequence data structure
+ * `:hickory-seq` Return the rendered mustache as a hickory sequence data structure
- * `:html` Return the rendered markdown as an html string
+ * `:html` Return the rendered mustache as an html string

 eg.